Ipswich Earl Greyhistorical era: mid 20th century

 CAMRA Ipswich & East Suffolk branch.

-The pub stood just in front of where Grimwade Hall (now flats) once stood.
+The pub Earl Grey stood just in front of where Grimwade Hall (now flats) now stands.

 Charlie Bishop tells us:

 I lived in Ipswich for 18 years but was not born early enough to remember the Earl Grey, although I do remember Tolly ales.
 My late father's photo collection includes the Earl Grey (see pictures) and was taken in September 1957 - although the pub does not look very active.
 My father was a meticulous recorder of almost everything so I am convinced that this date is accurate.